How to Remove Red Wine Stains

 When to get professional help

-If the fabric is silk, wool, rayon, or another delicate material, or if the stain is on a dry-clean-only garment, professional cleaning is the safest choice.
-The same goes for vintage pieces or anything you already tried to treat at home without success.
+If the fabric is silk, wool, rayon, or another delicate material, or if the stain is on a dry-clean-only garment, stop and take it to a professional cleaner.
+The wrong treatment can damage the fabric even if it removes the stain.

 Try asking